 Photoshop does the work, but there are many barriers if you’re looking for collaboration, prototyping, and testing.
 Its native files in the PSD format are heavy and leaves no room for designers to seamlessly collaborate and manage files.

-Post iMac era, Sketch came in the picture and addressed some of the most significant issues related to interaction designing and evolved the market by grabbing a considerable share from other interaction designing tools.
+Post iMac era, Sketch came into the picture and addressed some of the most significant issues related to interaction designing and evolved the market by grabbing a considerable share from other interaction designing tools.
 Sketch allows reusable symbols, faster workflow, and cloud management of your designs.
-Sketch became mainstream after it allowed third-party applications like InVision, multiple fonts on the cloud, and iPhone connectivity to test applications, making it the market leader in the interaction design tools category.
+The sketch became mainstream after it allowed third-party applications like InVision, multiple fonts on the cloud, and iPhone connectivity to test applications, making it the market leader in the interaction design tools category.

-Cloud applications like InVision also gained the market share due to its nature of collaboration on the cloud and allowing feedbacks from all of the stakeholders.
-While all this was happening, Adobe still had Photoshop and Illustrator as the primary tool for interaction designers but didn't make any more sense to switch it from a powerful tool like Sketch.
-Windows users were still stuck on basic applications like Balsamiq, Marvel, Moqups, InVision, and even paper prototyping.
+Cloud applications like InVision also gained the market share due to their nature of collaboration on the cloud and allowing feedback from all of the stakeholders.
+While all this was happening, Adobe still had Photoshop and Illustrator as the primary tool for interaction designers but didn’t make any more sense to switch it from a powerful tool like Sketch.
+Windows users were still stuck on basic applications like Balsamiq, Marvel, InVision, and even paper prototyping.

 Yes, you read it right.
 An interaction tool, as compatible as market leader Sketch, completely free, along with an integration of Creative Cloud.
 The market responded actively and loved what Adobe did.
 Let’s check some of the features, which makes Adobe XD as the go-to tool for interaction designers and a reason to dump all of the other tools to create beautiful web and mobile applications.